Build an Automated Prompt Evaluation Pipeline with LLM-as-Judge

 The rubric above evaluates three independent dimensions.
 Each dimension has a 1-5 scale with specific anchors.
 When we pass this to the LLM judge, it scores each criterion separately rather than producing a single ambiguous "quality" number.

 The next step is turning this rubric into a judge prompt that the LLM can follow consistently.
 The prompt needs to include the full rubric text, the output to evaluate, and explicit instructions for the response format.
+We ask the judge to respond in JSON — the same approach covered in the structured output tutorial.

 The Judge Function — Scoring a Single Output